What can we learn from Rotterdam’s approach to urban water management?

 “They have an understanding of what needs replacing next so when the time comes it can be replaced by multi-functional infrastructure as opposed to like-for-like infrastructure.”

-For Australian cities to accomplish something similar, Dunn said there needs to be continued investment in science, research and evidence-based learning
+For Australian cities to accomplish something similar, Dunn said there needs to be continued investment in science, research and evidence-based learning, as well as more focus on public water literacy.

 “It’s hard to keep water on the agenda,” Dunn said.